ctgarry/dev/WintersReqFirstApproach/instructions.md

 ### Workflow Summary
 1. Charter → Stories → FR/NFR → Data → UX → Plan → i18n → Acceptance → Test → Codex Steps.
 2. Produce iteration folders that can be zipped and handed to Codex.
-3. Never output code; only specifications.
+3. Never output code; only specs.
-4. Use consistent numbering and traceability.
+4. Maintain numbering and traceability.

 ---